department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/related/other-resources/next-steps-checkpoint.md

 * The checkpoints typically last 1.5 hours and are usually scheduled for Mondays or Wednesday mornings.

-* At least a week before discovery ends, [send an email](mailto:{{ site.contact-handbook.email }}) with possible dates and times when your team can meet with us.
+* At least a week before discovery ends, send an email to **{{ site.contact-handbook.email }}** with possible dates and times when your team can meet with us.

 <a href="#">Return to top</a>